 Dr. Mosconi completed his Ph.D. in Clinical Psychology and an APA-approved Clinical Internship at the University of North Carolina – Chapel Hill.
 He then performed his postdoctoral training in developmental cognitive neuroscience and pediatric neuropsychology at the University of Illinois in Chicago.
 Dr. Mosconi joined the faculty in Psychiatry at the University of Illinois in Chicago from 2009-2011, moved onto the faculty at the University of Texas Southwestern Medical Center from 2011-2015, and joined the faculty at the University of Kansas in August, 2015.
-He currently is an Associate Professor of Psychology and Applied Behavioral Science, and Associate Scientist in the Life Span Institute.
+He currently is the Director of the Kansas Center for Autism Research and Training (K-CART), Associate Professor of Psychology and Applied Behavioral Science, and Associate Scientist in the Life Span Institute.
 Dr. Mosconi’s research is focused on sensorimotor dysmaturation and underlying brain mechanisms in neurodevelopmental disorders, including autism spectrum disorder, Phelan-McDermid Syndrome, and FMR1 related disorders.
 His work has been supported by NIH (NIMH, NINDS, NICHD), the Department of Defense, Autism Speaks, the Phelan-McDermid Syndrome Foundation and the Once Upon A Time Foundation.
 He has published in multiple high impact journals including JAMA Psychiatry, the Journal of Neuroscience, Journal of Neurophysiology, Molecular Autism, NeuroImage and Biological Psychiatry.
-Dr. Mosconi serves on the editorial boards of the Journal of Autism and Developmental Disorders and Current Developmental Disorders Reports.
-He was the recipient of the International Society for Autism Research (INSAR) 2014 Young Investigator Award.
+Dr. Mosconi serves on the editorial boards of the Journal of Autism and Developmental Disorders Research in Autism Spectrum Disorders, and Frontiers in Integrative Neuroscience.

 - Developmental cognitive neuroscience